Joy-less/Embers/Source/Embers/Documentation.md

 integer.clamp(min, max)
 	Returns min if integer < min, max if integer > max or otherwise integer.

+integer.round(digits = 0)
+	Returns the integer rounded to the given number of decimal places (which can be negative).

 integer.times {|n|}
 	Repeats the given block the integer number of times.
 ```